Native administration: Independent Sudan

 The involvement of the National Islamic Front in the 1989 Sudanese coup d'état led to attempts to reform native administration along what was seen as more Islamic lines.
-Native administration was seen as too important for control and influence in rural areas to abolish, so in 1992, the Ministry of Social planning, led by Ali Osman Taha, brought forward a policy under which paramount chiefs were renamed "Amirs" trained to spread Islamic theology.
+Native administration was seen as too important for control and influence in rural areas to abolish, so in 1992, the Ministry of Social planning, led by Ali Osman Taha, brought forward a policy under which paramount chiefs were renamed "Amirs" and trained to spread Islamic theology.
 Native leaders retained judicial powers, but lost tax powers.

 Famines and civil war led to an increasing number of internally displaced people (IDP) settling in the urban capital.
-In 1995, a new policy saw a modified native administration system implemented in Khartoum, mainly to manage immigrants from areas such as Darfur and Kordofan.
+In 1995, a new policy saw a modified native administration system implemented in state of Khartoum, which contained the capital, mainly to manage immigrants from areas such as Darfur and Kordofan.
 This "native system" lacked the territorial jurisdiction of native administration.
 The new name was intended to differentiate it from the native administration system, while keeping it similar enough for new migrants to understand.
 All leaders within the system were members of the ruling party, and expected to generate turnout for regime political rallies.
 A similar system was also put in place for informal neighbourhoods, especially the IDP camps that emerged around the capital's outskirts.

 The War in Darfur which began in 2003 weakened native administration in the area.
 Many traditional leaders became displaced, and newer leaders lacked familiarity with the area and people.
 Returning traditional leaders created conflict with newer leaders.
 This diminishment of native authority was raised by tribal leaders as a reason for an increase in lawlessness.
 The traditional practice of providing 10% of harvests to native leaders in the area has stopped.
 The rise of different sorts of conflict resolution has also taken a traditional aspect of power away from native leaders in the region, as has the rise of youth organisation who view the native administration system as dated.

-The association of native leaders with the central government led to tensions following the 2018-2019 Sudanese Revolution.
+The association of native leaders with the central government led to tensions following the 2018–2019 Sudanese Revolution.
 New groups, such as those representing women and the civil resistance, provided alternative sources of political credibility.
 Some sheiks in IDP camps viewed as corrupt were replaced by their population to try and reduce tensions.